 General Civil and Commercial Litigation

-Whether you need advice or representation, Marcus accepts instructions in a broad range of commercial disputes that affect both businesses and individuals in the UK and around the world.
+Whether you need advice or representation, Marcus accepts instructions in a broad range of chancery and commercial disputes that affect both businesses and individuals in the UK and around the world.
 His international work has involved working with parties in the Caribbean, Africa and Asia.
-He has experience in debt recovery and construction litigation.
-Furthermore, he regularly undertakes cases involving complex contractual disputes, negligence and insolvency.
+He has experience in breaches of director and professional duties in contract claims often involving complex acts of concealment and the particular duties owed by fiduciaries.
+Marcus also is able to advise and assist in more general debt recovery, construction litigation, negligence and insolvency.

 In personal injury matters, road traffic accidents and credit hire claims, he acts on behalf of Claimants and Defendants, as well as appearing at every level including high value High Court disputes.